62 The Housing Almanac

 8.39%

-In 1992, the U.S. housing market recorded existing-home sales averaged 3.52 million, new-construction sales of 610K, and a 30-year fixed mortgage rate of 8.39%.
+In 1992, the U.S. housing market recorded existing-home sales averaged 3.52 million, new-construction sales of 610K, a median existing-home price of $99,700, and a 30-year fixed mortgage rate of 8.39%.

 By the numbers — 1992: new-home sales 610K, existing-home sales 3.52M, median existing price $99,700, 30-year mortgage rate 8.39%.